 Autoimmune Connection

 The primary culprit?
 Your immune system.
-It confuses hair follicles as invaders and attacks them, causing inflammation and halting hair production.
+It rubs invaders against hair follicles and inflames them, preventing the production of hair.

 Genetic Predisposition